brontosaurusrex/brontosaurusrex.github.io/_posts/2026-04-18-Note-taking-script.md

 #### noteurls ('plugin')

-[Separated script with similar](https://raw.githubusercontent.com/brontosaurusrex/bucentaur/refs/heads/master/.experiments/bin/noteurls) tui that will extract urls from notes and open one or two in browser (tab toggles selected).
-Buggy when trying to open urls from markdown notes.
-FIXME
+[Separated script with similar](https://raw.githubusercontent.com/brontosaurusrex/bucentaur/refs/heads/master/.experiments/bin/noteurls) tui that will extract urls from notes and open one or two in browser (tab toggles selected). <s>Buggy when trying to open urls from markdown notes.
+FIXME</s> Maybe fixed.

 #### llm-md-fix